-Legal Services for Children (LSC) - Provides free legal and social work services to children and youth in order to stabilize their lives and help them realize their full potential.
+Legal Services for Children (LSC-SF) - Provides free legal and social work services to children and youth in order to stabilize their lives and help them realize their full potential.
 1254 Market St. 3rd Floor, San Francisco, CA 94102.

 Legal Services for Prisoners with Children (LSPC) - Works in partnership with other organizations and grassroots activists to promote change in California's criminal justice system.
 Engages in impact litigation, as counsel or co-counsel, and occasionally as a plaintiff.
 Recent cases are in the area of prison conditions, including solitary confinement.
 Regularly engages in organizing campaigns in collaboration with numerous other organizations, including CURB Coalition partners throughout the state of California.

-Louisiana Civil Justice Center - A non profit that provides civil legal assistance for low-income, elderly, and disaster-affected residents of Louisiana through a toll-free hotline, court-based help desks, and community legal clinics.
+Louisiana Civil Justice Center (LCJC) - A non profit that provides civil legal assistance for low-income, elderly, and disaster-affected residents of Louisiana through a toll-free hotline, court-based help desks, and community legal clinics.

 Media Legal Defense Initiative (MLDI) - A non-governmental organisation which helps journalists and independent media outlets around the world defend their rights.
 Works directly with individual lawyers around the world, and also has partnerships with national organisations who provide legal aid to journalists.